Joseph-Sasson/WeLinked-frontend/README.md

 - UPDATE
   - Can update a users password.
-  - Can update a users username
+  - Can update a users username.
   - Can update a users company_id.

 - DELETE
-  - Can delete a single user
+  - Can delete a single user.